Welcome to the Department of Geography and City & Regional Planning

-Faculty, in the Department of Geography, are currently engaged in research projects that address problems that not only affect our life here in the San Joaquin Valley, but which may also affect life elsewhere in the world.
+Our department has one of the most diverse faculty in the California State University System.
+This is especially important considering the faculty, staff and students at Fresno State University are from diverse ethnic, cultural, and socioeconomic backgrounds.
+Our faculty members are currently engaged in research projects that address problems that not only affect our life here in the San Joaquin Valley, but which may also affect life elsewhere in the world.
+Our majors have the opportunities to work on faculty projects as paid student research assistants and attend local and national conferences.

 Segun Ogunjemiyo, Ph.D.